 - Keep it where children cannot reach it

 Keep it in the refrigerator, between 2°C and 8°C. Do not freeze Afluria® Quad vaccine.
 Protect it from light.

 - Keep Afluria® Quad vaccine in the original pack until it is time for it to be given.

 Afluria® Quad vaccine should not be used after the expiry date on the packaging.

 What it looks like

-Afluria® Quad vaccine is supplied in a glass pre-filled disposable syringe for single use only.
-Your doctor, nurse or pharmacist will give you the injection.
+Afluria® Quad vaccine is supplied in a glass pre-filled disposable syringe with or without a needle for single use only.
+Your doctor, nurse or pharmacist will give you or your child the injection.